thery/Selinger/README.md

 # Selinger
-Formalisation of Selinger proof about quantum gate
+Formalisation of Selinger paper :
+  Remarks on Matsumoto and Amano’s normal form